aws-amplify/docs/android/push-notifications.md

 ## Connect to Your Backend

-Use the following steps to connect your app tp the push notification backend services.
+Use the following steps to connect your app to the push notification backend services.

 1. Add the following dependencies and plugin to your `app/build.gradle`: